 Teachers use EAL assessment data from Flash Academy or school summative data to inform teaching and planning.
-For those pupils new to English, additional language learning opportunities will be planned for.
+For those with a severe EAL need, additional language learning opportunities will be planned for.
 The school has a service level agreement with Telford and Wrekin Council's Multicultural Development Team, who are available to support with EAL assessments, observations and target setting.